yingkitw/granite-code-prompt/wca/WCA_chat_java.md

 ### 1. Code Generation

-- create a empty file of `filename`.py
+- create a empty file of BubbleSort.java

 - chat in WCA